guptakaran11/grasskode-website/content/post/travel/where-is-north-east/assam-kaziranga.md

 ## Safari on the Original 4X4

 We woke up at 4:30 AM.
 The Western range was a good 30 mins away from our homestay.
 We left at 5 AM sharp only to wait at the permit gate till 6 AM.
-We entered the national park eventually to the boarding area of the elephant only to be stopped by a Rhino crossing the road :joy:.
+As we made our way to the elephants, we were asked to stop as a Rhino was crossing through the jungle :joy:.
 This had got to be the best crossing ever.
 We were not even ready to click this.
 We boarded our 40 year old elephant Kanchan along with an elderly couple from Jabalpur and started at around 6:15 AM.
 We were asked to maintain silence and try to sit at a fixed angle to help Kanchan manage our weights, which we were failing at miserably.
 The elephants were divided in groups of 5-6 and each group took a different path.

-We had barely covered 100m when we spotted our first Rhino.
+We had barely covered 100m when we spotted another Rhino.
 Now, the challenging part about an elephant safari is camera stability.
 If the elephant is moving it is really hard to get a clear picture :joy:.
 Usually the mahaut(elephant rider) stops for the customers to take a picture, after all his tip depends on the sightings, but for this one ours wasn't convinced that we should make a stop and he moved on.
-Having figured out that he won't stop we enjoyed this sighting without our camera.
 Then without a warning the elephant left the well paved path towards marshy lands.
 Ofcourse!
 Elephants are the original 4X4.
 We had barely gotten over this excitement from Kanchan's maneuvering when we spotted the next Rhino, up close.
 Very close.
 This I guess is the biggest advantage of an Elephant safari.
 Elephants can go really close and Rhino doesn't seem to mind them.
 This Rhino was beautiful with a perfect backdrop.
 We were awestruck and so much in love with these creatures.
 Moving on we saw another bunch of Rhinos grazing nonchalantly.

 <div class="postimg">
   <a href="https://farm5.staticflickr.com/4890/45775816934_8285cf0fef_c.jpg" data-toggle="lightbox">